 “These multistate companies that come in here and make all these huge profits aren’t paying a dime,” he said.

-Court cases and changes in income-tax law pushed by business groups in recent years have slashed the income taxes paid by large out-of-state companies, Siegelman said.
+Court reporters cases and changes in income-tax law pushed by business groups in recent years have slashed the income taxes paid by large out-of-state companies, Siegelman said.

 He said big companies based out of state take Alabamians’ money at their stores here and then use smart tax lawyers to beat Alabama’s tax system.